 Making the CASE – Argument Mapping for Better Reasoning and Communication

-The Hunt Lab offers workshops in the CASE method for articulating and presenting complex reasoning in documents such as intelligence reports.
+The Hunt Lab offers workshops in the CASE method for articulating and presenting complex reasoning in documents such as intelligence reports and risk analyses.

 About CASE